CONSTITUTION AND BYLAWS

 Section 5.
 Except as provided, the parliamentary procedure of the Chapter shall be governed by “Roberts’ Rules of Order”.

 Section 6.
-The amount of the annual dues shall be established by the Executive Board and must be approved by a majority of the Chapter membership present at the annual business meeting.
+The amount of the annual dues shall be established by the Executive Board and changes must be approved by a majority of the Chapter membership present at the annual business meeting.

 Section 8.
 Continuing Education